Paleobiogeochemistry/isowater_SEPregion/README.md

 ## New data set that will be uploaded in 2022-2024

-New seawater samples are available to be analyzed from the following locations in Chile: Mejillones, Coquimbo, Reloncavi Fjord, Chilean Patagonia.
+- New seawater samples are available to be analyzed from the following locations in Chile: Mejillones, Coquimbo, Reloncavi Fjord, Chilean Patagonia.
-As well new projects as [*CLAP*](https://futureoceanslab.org/clap/) from CEAZA and the UK-Chile project [*NERC-Disentangling the Genotype Paleoproxy Challenge in the Humboldt Current System and Beyond*] will continue to take samples in the region.
+- New projects as [*CLAP*](https://futureoceanslab.org/clap/) from CEAZA and the UK-Chile project [*NERC-Disentangling the Genotype Paleoproxy Challenge in the Humboldt Current System and Beyond*] will continue sampling seawater for stable isotopes in the region.

 ## Consideration using isowater_SEPregion python code